 Everything you say, write, or post on social media can come back to haunt you.
 I’ve seen this happen before as well.

 Someone just posted about the value stoicism has in their life.
 I loved that post.
-Social media is usually used as the opposite of stoicism.
+Social media is usually the opposite of stoicism.
 Before you post stop to ask yourself: 1) will this post help move me toward getting laid?
 2) what good thing can happen as a result of this post?
 3) what would Marcus Aurelius do this position?
-4) what does the man I admire most do on social media (I thought hard about this one… the guys I admire most, who I actually know, don’t have much time for this shit).
+4) what does the man I admire most do on social media (I thought hard about this one… the guys I admire most, who I actually know, don’t have much time for this shit, and they know it’s not going to get them laid).

 When you check social media and post there, what are you not doing?
 You’re not thinking for yourself.
 You’re not at the gym.
 You’re not learning new skills, like Shibari or riding a motorcycle or photography.
 You’re in an intermediate state that is neither being nor doing.
 The guys who pursue the second strategy I mentioned above are at least consciously pursuing their goals via social media.
 I’ve read guys saying social media is poison and while I don’t 100% agree they have a point.